 You don't have to be a dedicated Empty Homes or Empty Property Officer to belong to the Empty Homes Network.
 A high proportion of our local authority members are either Housing Enabling / Housing Strategy Officers or Private Sector Environmental Health Officers, depending on who leads on empty property work.
-We also have members who work for Registered Social Landlords and regeneration partnerships and in the private sector.
+We also have members who work for self-help housing organisations, Registered Social Landlords and regeneration partnerships and in the private sector.
 The main criterion is that you are involved in tackling empty property as a part of your job.

 The Aims of EHN

 Our constitution defines the aims of the organisation as follows:

 - to foster mutual support and understanding amongst Empty Property Practitioners;

 - to raise the status and profile of Empty Property Practitioners

 - to promote the value of the dedicated Empty Property Practitioner;

 - to promote policies and practices which offer effective responses to the challenges presented by empty property.